 C — Convicts

 In the 1880s San Cristóbal Island was home to a rather brutal penal colony run by the Ecuadorian Government who had claimed sovereignty of the islands in 1832.
 Prior to that, the human history of the Galapagos was a heady mix of a possible Inca visit in the 1500s, a rather underwhelmed bishop of Panama making the official discovery (by accident) in 1535, and centuries of pirate activity and hunting, for whales and tortoises in particular.

 The underwater diversity of the islands is as celebrated as that on terra firma and for the dedicated diver (strong currents make the waters off limits for the inexperienced) the rewards are great.
 The waters surrounding the far northwest islands of Darwin and Wolf are renowned for their schools of giant manta rays as well as Galapagos, hammerhead and whale sharks.

 E — Excursions

-If you choose to cruise around the islands you can expect to get off the boat twice a day to either explore on land or go snorkelling.
+If you choose to cruise around the islands you can expect to get off the boat twice a day to either explore on land or go snorkeling.
 If you are staying in a hotel or lodge the same applies but you will obviously not be able to get quite as far afield over the course of your stay.

 F — Finches

 The 13 different endemic species of finch found in the Galapagos are similar in size but have different types of beaks.
 This was an attribute noticed by Charles Darwin when sailing in the Galapagos on the HMS Beagle in 1835.
-As he studied the birds he realised the beaks had adapted to suit the different food sources available on the islands on which they lived.
+As he studied the birds he realized the beaks had adapted to suit the different food sources available on the islands on which they lived.
 This became a crucial part of his thoughts on natural selection and theory of species evolution.